David McCullough to Receive Kennedy Medal

 Looking at the Civil War: Massachusetts Finds Her Voice

-Organized by the National Gallery of Art, Washington, Tell It with Pride celebrates Augustus Saint-Gaudens's magisterial Shaw Memorial (1883–1900).
+Organized by the National Gallery of Art, Washington, Tell It with Pride celebrates the sculptor's magisterial Shaw Memorial (1883–1900).
 When Saint-Gaudens created the monument, he based his likeness of Shaw on photographs of the colonel, but for his depiction of the other soldiers, he hired African American men to pose in his studio.
 This exhibition seeks to make real the soldiers of the 54th represented anonymously in the memorial.
 It brings together vintage photographic portraits of members of the regiment and of the men and women who recruited, nursed, taught, and guided them.
-Tell It with Pride will be open at the Society from 21 February to 23 May.
+Tell It with Pride is open at the Society through 23 May.

 The exhibition is open to the public, Monday through Saturday, 10:00 AM to 4:00 PM.

-The MHS will be closed on Monday, 17 February, for Presidents' Day.
+The MHS will be closed on Monday, 21 April for Patriot's Day.